On the approximation of finite-time Lyapunov exponents for the stochastic Burgers equation: Examples

 using the embedding $H^{1/4}([0,\pi])\hookrightarrow L^4([0,\pi])$.
 Therefore, Assumption~\ref{b} is satisfied for $X=L^2([0,\pi])$ and $Y=H^{1/4}([0,\pi])$.
 In this situation one can check that

 Furthermore, similar to~\cite{BlMo} we assume that the noise is given by a cylindrical Wiener process having the representation

 where $(\alpha_k)_{k\geq 1}$ is a sequence of bounded real numbers and $(e_k)_{k\geq 1}$ is the ONB specified above.~The covariance operator $Q$ is Fourier diagonal and satisfies $Q e_k =\alpha^2_k e_k$, which implies that $W_c(t)=\alpha_1\beta_1(t)e_1$.~Plugging this in~\eqref{sum:c} and~\eqref{sum:s} verifies Assumption~\ref{n}.
 We also note the $A_s^{-1}$ is a trace class operator, which shows that $W_s$ is an $X$-valued process.
-Moreover, the assumption on the OU-process in Assumption \ref{o:z} is well-known in the literature~\cite{DaPZ:92} and straightforward to check.\\
+Moreover, Assumption \ref{o:z} is well-known in the literature~\cite{DaPZ:92} and straightforward to check.\\

 In conclusion, we obtain the amplitude equation